 We spend 90 percent of our time indoors.
 Other surfaces harbor allergens, while wood does not trap dust, fumes, dust mites, or mold.
 Some researchers believe the dust mite could be responsible for increasing asthma occurrence.
 According to the American Lung Association, wood floors can improve air quality.

 There are many types of hardwood floors available.
 Many homeowners look to install hard, durable flooring in the home.
-Fir, pine and bamboo flooring are typically categorized as a softer floor type and Cumaru, Brazillian walnut and Brazillian cherry are categorized as a harder floor.
+Fir, pine and bamboo flooring are typically categorized as a softer hardwood flooring.
+Cumaru, Brazilian walnut and Brazilian cherry are categorized as a harder hardwood flooring.
 Laminate flooring is the softest, engineered flooring medium, and solid hardwood flooring the hardest.
-If hardness is an important factor for you, be sure to ask your installer for more information.
+If hardness is an important factor for you, be sure to ask your local Portland Hardwood Flooring installer for more information.
+[FIND OUT MORE]

 Engineered floors are good for those do-it-yourself customers.
 Engineered flooring works well on basement/concrete flooring or those who wish to install radiant floor heating underneath their floors.
 Engineered floors cannot be refinished, although there are some who argue that they can be refinished a maximum of one time.
 Solid wood floors can be refinished multiple times over and the color can be changed as time goes on as well.
 There are multiple color choices, plank widths, and textures available as well.
 Feel free to visit our ‘prefinished vs. unfinished’ tab for more detailed information on solid flooring.